Raak High Chaparral pendant lamp B-1052 – 1968 catalogue picture

 1978 catalogue: Raak High Chaparral pendant lamp

-Many thanks to Ger for the beautiful pictures and enthusiasm.
+Many thanks to Ger for the pictures.

 Raak High Chaparral Pendant Lamp

-Materials: Hand blown smoked droplet glass lampshade.
+Materials: Hand-blown smoked droplet glass lampshade.
 Round brass coloured lampshade holder.
 Brass pearl chain.
 Brass ornamental screws and parts.
 Porcelain E27 socket.

 Cord: 50 – 105 cm / 19.68 – 41.33”- adjustable